adamxmiranda/NGS_WorkshopTutorial/README.md

 ##### Counting

 This step is where mapped reads are counted to different gene transcripts.
 For example, a read that maps to exon 1 of "gene A" and another read that maps to exon 2 of "gene A" will lead to a count of 2 reads for "gene A" in that sample.
-For this step I like to use the featureCounts function of the Subread package.
+For this step I like to use the featureCounts function of the Subread package (https://subread.sourceforge.net/featureCounts.html).

 Example usage: